DoctorWkt/Fuzemsys/README.md

 ## Emulated Filesystems

-The emulators now have the concept of an emulated filesystem.
+The emulators have the concept of an emulated filesystem.
 Go into the `cmds` directory and do a `make install`.
 This will create two directories, `build/6809/` and `build/z80/` at the top level of the repository.
 Each one contains a `bin/` directory with the available